vicenteicc2008/edk2-msm8226/README.md

-Attempt to create a minimal EDK2 for some MSM8909 devices
+Attempt to create a minimal EDK2 for some MSM8226 Samsung devices

 ## Status
 Boots to EFI shell, eMMC is working, the memory map is from WP target, ACPI from Lumia 650.